UltimateJupiter/ultimatejupiter.github.io/content/publication/zhu-understanding-2023/index.md

   has sharpness close to $2/eta$.
 Globally we observe that the training dynamics for our example has an interesting bifurcating behavior, which was also observed in the training of neural nets."

+# Display this page in the Featured widget?
+featured: true
+image:
+  caption: 'GD trajectory on EoS for a minimalist model'
+  focal_point: ""
+  preview_only: false

 tags:
 - Computer Science - Machine Learning
 - I.2.6